 In 2013, the NC Legislature adopted the Strategic Transportation Investments (STI) law which established a process for allocating transportation funding based on data-driven scores and local input.
 Statewide transportation capital funds are divided into three funding tiers: Statewide Mobility (40%), Regional Impact (30%), and Division Needs (40%).
 Projects compete for funding at the different tiers based on detailed eligibility criteria.
 Data-driven scores are calculated at all tiers, with competition at the Statewide Mobility tier entirely based on quantitative scores and competition at the Regional Impact and Division Needs tiers based on a combination of quantitative scores and local input.
 The prioritization process is a roughly 2-year process that occurs every two years.
 The result of the process is the programming of transportation funds to specific projects in the STIP (see below).
 The first STIP developed under the STI law was Prioritization 3.0.
 The current STIP was developed under Prioritization 4.0.
 The current round of transportation prioritization is Prioritization 5.0.

-On August 18, 2017, the Cape Fear RPO Rural Transportation Advisory Committee adopted the official list of unfunded projects to be submitted to compete for funding in Prioritization 5.0.
-That list of projects can be accessed HERE and will be added to a number of additional projects that automatically compete for funding, including those that were funded in the STIP but where funding is not committed and those that are unfunded but related to committed projects.
+On August 18, 2017, the Cape Fear RPO Rural Transportation Advisory Committee (RTAC) adopted the official list of unfunded projects to be submitted to compete for funding in Prioritization 5.0.
+That list of projects will be added to a number of additional projects that automatically compete for funding, including those that were funded in the STIP but where funding is not committed and those that are unfunded but related to committed projects.

 State Transportation Improvement Program (STIP)